Nottingham Eastcroft: Present

-As of 2023, East Midlands Railway Express Sprinters is allocated and maintained here.
-The Turbostars is maintained as well, but not allocated.
-The depot was receiving a £2 million upgrade, increasing the capacity and modernising the fuelling facilities.
-This work was planned to be completed in June 2022.
+As of 2023, East Midlands Railway Express Sprinters are allocated and maintained here.
+The Turbostars are maintained as well, but not allocated.
+A £2 million upgrade to the depot was completed in 2022, increasing the capacity and modernising the fuelling facilities.

 Also present at Eastcroft is Boden Rail who maintain Class 37, Class 56 and Class 70 locomotives for Colas Rail.